hashicorp/terraform-website/content/source/docs/enterprise/vmware-setup-guide.html.md

 ## Infrastructure Provisioning

-The recommended way to deploy PTFE for production is through use of a Terraform configuration that defines the required resources, their references to other resources and dependencies.
+The recommended way to deploy Terraform Enterprise for production is through use of a Terraform configuration that defines the required resources, their references to other resources and dependencies.
 An [example Terraform configuration](https://github.com/hashicorp/private-terraform-enterprise/tree/master/examples/vmware)